 A forward-thinking approach to effective supply chain risk management must consider all potential sources of disruption, whether frequent and relatively predictable or rare and difficult to foresee.
-This is because the financial impact to organizations of risk events is spread across the six categories shown in the chart opposite.
+This is because the financial impact to organizations of risk events is evenly spread across the six categories shown in the chart opposite.

-The average annual disruption cost ranges from a high of \$41 million in the case of financial issues - a key supplier going bankrupt, for instance - to \$34 million for environmental, social and governance (ESG) risks - for example, fines for breaching human rights laws at a factory or service location.
+The average annual disruption cost, according to IT and IT security respondents, ranges from \$42 million for financial issues - such as a key supplier going bankrupt - to \$37 million for environmental, social and governance (ESG) risks - for example, fines for breaching human rights laws at a factory or service location.

-These similarities in cost impact highlight the fact that organizations must take each of these risk factors seriously and should refrain from focusing all their efforts on just one or two categories in isolation.
+These similarities in cost impact highlight the fact that CISOs, IT leaders and their organizations must take each of these risk factors seriously and refrain from focusing on just one or two categories in isolation.